 - Discontinue use once baby shows signs of rolling.

 Your baby is going to need loads, and we mean loads of singlets and bodysuits.
 Our delicious Bodywear collection is a range of gorgeously soft, ribbed and organic cotton bodysuits and singlets.
-Designed to be worn underneath your minis Cocoon Swaddle Bag and Layer for that extra warmth.
+Designed to be worn underneath your mini's Cocoon Swaddle Bag and Layer for that extra warmth.
 Also, like Layers, you need a few of these classic everyday staples.

 Psst, ideal for a change of clothes in your nappy bag on day trips.

 And that's it, our uncomplicated guide for dressing your sweet baby boo how to dress your baby for winter and keep them warm at night.
-Fun fact, you will revive a FREE Room Thermometer with every Cocoon Swaddle Bag.
+Fun fact, you will receive a FREE Room Thermometer with every Cocoon Swaddle Bag.
 This little beauty measures the temperature of your babe's room and recommends the right TOG and Layers.
 Did we mention it's free?
 And oh-so-helpful for sleep-deprived brains.

 It's imperative to dress your child correctly to accommodate their room temperature while they're sleeping, as their little bodies are not as great at regulating temperature as our adult ones.
-Following our handy, What to Wear Guide will take the guesswork out for you.
+Following our handy What to Wear Guide will take the guesswork out for you.